 Hey!
-I’m Domanique, the website nerd and founder of The Rebrand Lab.
+I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 From design to SEO, I've got your back.
-Check out the ways we can work together!
+Here's how we can work together!

 Thank you!